coolguyalex/GDMS-Pocket/README.md

 ### Function Summary:
 GDMS performs two major functions:
 1. Navigates the file tree.
-2. It pulls a random entry from the txt files.
+2. Pulls a random entry from the txt files.
 Some of this functionality will need to be dyanmic in order to incorporate new user-uplaoded data.

 ### Data
-GDMS will only contain txt files arranged in a specific folder structure composed of a main directroy, page directory, sub-functions.
-Text files containing lists of entries may be contained in the page directory or in the sub-function directory.
+GDMS will only contain txt files arranged in a specific folder structure composed of a main directroy, page directory,  and text files containing lists of entries contained in the page directory.

 ### Folder Structure
 - Main directory: Folders are all held in a main directory: "Data"
 - Page directory: Each folder's name within the main directory will be used to generate the titles at the top of the pages in the interface. e.g. "names", "dice", "encounters".
-- The function directory may contain two possible options:
-    1) more folders
-    2) the final txt files containing a list of entries.
+- The function directory contains txt files containing a list of entries.

 ### Functionality
 - All user-facing data is held within the data folder.
 UI should begin within the data folder.